alexferrari88/GoHN/README.md

 <img src="img/logo_1.svg" width="300" style="margin: 0 auto;" />
 </div>

-gohn is a tiny wrapper for the [Hacker News API](https://github.com/HackerNews/API).
+gohn is a tiny wrapper for the [Hacker News API](https://github.com/HackerNews/API) for Go.

 It facilitates the use of the API by providing a simple interface to the API endpoints.